Raghavarora15/Real-Time-SAAS-App/Readme.md

 3. Install dependencies: `npm install`
 4. Set up environment variables: Create a `.env` file and add the necessary environment variables.
 5. Start the server: `node server.js`

-## Usage

-Provide instructions on how to use your application.
-Include examples of API endpoints, WebSocket events, and email notification triggers if applicable.

-## API Documentation

-Document your API endpoints here.
-Include details such as route, method, request parameters, request body, and response format.

 ### Example Endpoint